 ENTITY WORK PERFORMED AUDIT CONCLUSION Charitable Trusts We assessed materiality based on our knowledge and understanding of the charities' risk profile and annual accounts balances.
 Materiality was determined at 3% of total assets.
-We plan to issue an unqualified audit opinion on the charitable We planned our materiality for the charitable trusts based on the estimated 2021-22 net asset closing balance resulting in a materiality of £70,700 and a reporting threshold of £3,500. trusts.
+We have issued an unqualified audit opinion on the charitable trusts.
+We planned our materiality for the charitable trusts based on the estimated 2021-22 net asset closing balance resulting in a materiality of $£70,700$ and a reporting threshold of £3,500.
 As required by audit standards, we considered our independence as part of our Council engagement, and confirm our independence of the Charitable Trusts for the year ended 31 March 2022.
 Our independence confirmation at appendix two applies to the Charitable Funds in addition to the Council.
 The engagement lead in 2021-22 continued to be Michael Wilkie.
 Common Good Perth and Kinross Council Common Good does not prepare separate financial statements, and is incorporated as disclosure notes within the Council's financial statements.
 Common Good holds investment properties as well as other assets.
 The Common Good amounts are included within the Group financial statements, for which we issued an unqualified opinion.
 Integration Joint Board ('IJB') A separate annual audit report is planned to be presented to the Audit and Performance Committee of the Perth and Kinross Integration Joint Board on 26 September 2022.
 No significant exceptions were identified during the audit.
-We plan to issue an unqualified audit opinion for the IJB.
+We have issued an unqualified audit opinion for the IJB.

-Financial statements and accounting New accounting standards
+New accounting standards